carloscarcamo/docker-netdot/README.md

 Docker Netdot
 =============

-This project is base on https://github.com/42wim/docker-netdot_deploy
+This project is inspired by https://github.com/42wim/docker-netdot_deploy

 This will deploy all the Netdot stack on your Docker host.
 This project will pull a custom image based on GNU/Debian Jessie with all services (MariaDB, Apache) and configuration files needed to run netdot web interface.